prl-mushr/mushr-website/content/tutorials/mushr_navigation_system.md

 <br>
 {{< figure src="/tutorials/MuSHR_multiagent_navigation/demo_default.gif" width="800" >}}

 This should be considered the default case henceforth.
 In this demo, the blue car is trying to follow the blue arrows and the green car is trying to follow the green arrows.
 The green car is supposed to stop a small distance after crossing the intersection of the two paths whereas the blue car is supposed to move towards the top after the intersection of the two paths.
-The two paths coincide to force the navigation system to display its capabilities.
+The two paths coincide to force the navigation system to display its capabilities. **Note that you may observe slightly different behaviour when you launch this on your system, the provided gif is only for reference.**

+**Note:** In order to rerun this example you must relaunch the nhttc_demo.launch

 ## Using the wrapper for your own intents and purposes:
 The system takes a set of waypoints rather than single points.
 The message to publish for this is: